Clean Hands: Everything You Need to Know

 While this doctrine is most often talked about in contract law, it also has its place in family law.
 Here are a few examples of the doctrine’s use in family law:

 - Example 1: A parent kidnaps their child and then later requests custody.
 That parent will most likely be denied custody unless the child is in danger in the custody of the other parent.

 - Example 2: A spouse conceals assets or misappropriates marital property during the marriage or separation.
 The other spouse learns of misappropriation.
 The first spouse will likely receive less than her fair share when the property is divided at divorce due to her unfair conduct.

 If you need help with clean hands, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.